Pelli Pustakam (2013 film)

-Synopsis
+Plot

 Rahul and Niti are cousins that have known each other since childhood.
 They see each other as friends, which is why they're both surprised to discover that their grandfather has arranged for the two of them to get married.
 The two are married, but Niti is unhappy in the marriage and tells her new husband that she has only married him to make Satyam happy.
 She keeps their marriage a secret and falls in love with a basketball player at her university.
 Rahul soon discovers this after Niti is seen cheering for her boyfriend at a game, but is determined to win over his wife's heart.
 Niti eventually finds that her relationship with her boyfriend is just an infatuation and discovers that she returns her husband's feelings.